Cloudy-The-Scientist/Cloudy-The-Scientist/README.md

 ## Files in this Repository

-* `Cloudy The Scientist - Zero Waste.pdf`: Project presentation.
+* `07 Cloudy The Scientist - Zero Waste_Final Presentation Slides.pdf`: Project presentation.
+* `07 Cloudy The Scientist - Zero Waste_Proposal Slides.pdf`: Project Proposal Slides.
 * `Cloudy-yolov8.ipynb`: Jupyter Notebook for YOLOv8 model training/evaluation.
 * `Cloudy-supervision.ipynb`: Jupyter Notebook for running real-time waste classification using a webcam.
 * `Dataset.zip`: The image dataset used for training and validation.